-One of the more difficult clutter to organize is paperwork.
-Paperwork could be clutter that you might not need ever but still must keep for a few years and it could be piles of useful clutter that you regularly go through weekly or daily.
-Paperwork also could be part of many categories which require grouping together, making it harder to organize and sort.
-The key is using a system that works for you as everyone has different needs or priorities.
-The system listed her uses areas for holding paperwork based on needs and then offers grouping choices that you can utilize within the holding areas.
+One of the more difficult things to organize is paperwork!
+Some paperwork is not needed on a day to day basis but you still must keep it for reference just incase it is needed some time in the future, only to be discarded when it is no longer relevant (like tax information).
+Some paperwork is kept for easy references regularly like work related documents and possibly save the date invitations.
+Paperwork usually needs to be categorized, which makes the organizing and sorting process harder.
+The key is using a system that works for you, everyone has different needs and priorities that requires a custom organizational system for them!
+The system listed here uses areas for holding paperwork based on needs and then offers grouping choices that you can utilize within the holding areas.
 This allows an overall clutter organization structure but allowing you to customize it to your individual needs.

 The Paperwork Clutter System

-As new items come in, they quickly get filed into the area where they belong so there isn’t a spot for them to pile up and not get acted upon.
-This could be shredding the credit card offers as soon as they come in or if they are unpaid bills, they go into the temporary quick access area.
-For documents that might need to be accessed within the year you can use the short-term storage container.
-For other documents like past taxes, they can be filed in a long-term container.
+As new items come in, they quickly get filed properly so there is not a chance to pile up the paperwork into an intimidating stack.
+This could be shredding the unwanted credit card offers as soon as they come in or if they are unpaid bills, they go into quick access storage container.
+For documents that might need to be accessed within the year you can use short-term storage container.
+For other documents like past taxes, they can be filed in long-term storage.

-Within each storage container there is the folder grouping organization system which should be customized to you as it requires different organizing within the short-term and long-term containers depending on your wants or needs and what grouping makes the most sense to you.
+Within each storage container there should be a folder grouping papers by topics, dates, and or times etc. that you choose to organize by.
+Use as many folders as you would like in each container and label each folder based on what that folder contains for easy reference.
 The most common way to accomplish this would be tabbed folders labeled with your chosen grouping and stored either within a file box or a folder binder which would be your short-term/long-term storage container.
 Utilizing similar sized storage containers and folders means you can easily move folders to the new short-term/long-term area as the needs change.
-Check the grouping categories section below for ideas on how to customize your folder grouping.
+Check the grouping categories section below for ideas on how to customize your folder grouping!

 Quick Access Storage

-Everything that needs to be acted upon soon such as unpaid bills/invoices or items that you will frequently access such a reference manuals or recipes for planned meals/desserts.
+Everything that needs to be acted upon soon, such as unpaid bills/invoices or items that you will frequently access such as reference manuals or recipes for planned meals/desserts.

-You can also have items moved from the short-term storage area in here if you know you need to act upon something soon.
+You can also move items from the short-term storage container to the quick access storage container when you know you need to act upon something soon.
 This could be your upcoming insurance renewal, and you move the paperwork folder here to act as a reminder that it is soon and that you should look through the paperwork to see if you need to make changes.